MarcoReidelbach/MaRDMO-Plugin/README.md

 ## Usage of MaRDMO Plugin

 Once the MaRDMO Plugin is set up, the Questionnaire can be used to document and query interdisciplinary workflows and/or mathematical models.
-Therefore, select "Create New Project" in RDMO, choose a proper project name (project name will be used as wokflow name and label in the MaRDI portal), assign the "MaRDI Workflow Documentation" catalog and select "Create Project".
+Therefore, select "Create New Project" in RDMO, choose a proper project name (project name will be used as wokflow name and label in the MaRDI portal), assign the "MaRDMO Catalog" and select "Create Project".
 The project is created.
 On the right hand side in the "Export" category the "MaRDI Export/Query" button is located to process the completed Questionnaire.

 Choose "Answer Questions" to start the interview.
-The first questions define the Operation Modus of the MaRDMO Plugin.
-Following an Identification, question for the Workflow and/or Mathematical model documentation are provided.
+The first questions define the operation modus of the MaRDMO Plugin.
+Following an identification, questions for the workflow and/or mathematical model documentation are provided.
 Once all questions are answered, return to the project overview page, choose 'MaRDI Export/Query' and your Workflow and/or Mathematical Model will be exported as selected during the interview.